Tutorial: Deploy Python apps to Azure App Service on Linux from Visual Studio Code

-This tutorial walks you through using Visual Studio Code to deploy a Python application to Azure App Service on Linux using the Azure App Service extension.
+This article walks you through using Visual Studio Code to deploy a Python application to Azure App Service on Linux using the Azure App Service extension.

 If you encounter issues with any of the steps in this tutorial, we'd love to hear the details.
 Use the I ran into an issue link at the end of each article to submit feedback.

-Azure App Service on Linux, currently in Preview for Python, runs your source code in a pre-defined Docker container.
+Azure App Service on Linux runs your source code in a pre-defined Docker container.
 That container runs apps with Python 3.7 using the Gunicorn web server.
 The characteristics of this container are described on Configure Python apps for App Service on Linux.
 The container definition itself is on the github.com/Azure-App-Service/python.

 - An Azure subscription.

 - Visual Studio Code with the Azure App Service extension.

 - A Python environment

 If you don't have an Azure subscription, sign up now for a free account with $200 in Azure credits to try out any combination of services.

 Visual Studio Code, Python, and the Azure App Service extension